jyyang26/jyyang26.github.io/_pages/about.md

   - /about.html
 ---

 👋 Hi there, my name is Junyao Yang, a final year undergraduate student majoring in **Computer Science** at the [School of Computer Science & Engineering](https://www2.scut.edu.cn/cs/), [South China University of Technology(SCUT)](https://www.scut.edu.cn/new/).
-My research interests My research interests lie in Natural Language Processing and Language Models.
+My research interests lie in Natural Language Processing and Language Models.

 My research story revolves around **the Underlying Principles and Understanding of LLMs**, particularly focusing on how to enhance the **"Reliability"** and **"Safety"** of LLM-generated information, which connects to related areas such as **LLM Privacy**, **Knowledge Editing** and **Malicious Attacks** of LLMs and so on: